spilliton/randumb/README.md

 ### Random By Id Shuffle

-The adventurous may wish to try randumb's earlier algorithm for random record selection: ```random_by_id_shuffle```.
+The adventurous may wish to try randumb's earlier algorithm for random record selection.

-You cannot apply weighting when using this method and limits/orders also behave a little differently:
+You cannot apply weighting when using this method and limits/orders also behave a little differently.

 ``` ruby
 # gimmie 5 random artists that are in the top 100 most viewed